MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 fastSort numbers = generalSort numbers fastOrderingFn
 ```

 As we said, all functions in Haskell are curried.
-In case you want to make them not curried, you can use tuples to "glue" parametres together:
+In case you want to make them not curried, you can use tuples to "glue" parameters together:

 ```haskell
 notCurried :: (a, b) -> (c, d) -> e